-All prices shown in this catalogue include prepaid postage and insurance when payment accompanies order.
-READ WHAT SATISFIED USERS SAY I have on file thousands of unsolicited letters from users of RANDALL MADE knives the world over.
-Below are excerpts from a few of these letters: My Randall Made knife which I used through the entire war is indeed a work of art and it accounted for a large percentage of the 364 enemy that I received credit for killing with individual arms.
-(This is the instance referred to on Page 6.) -Maj.
-R. K. H., APO 39, N. Y. C. My all-Purpose Fighting Knife rates 2 battle stars. -BMC W. H. I., U. S. Navy.
+My Randall Made knife which I used through the entire war is indeed a work of art and it accounted for a large percentage of the 364 enemy that I received credit for killing with individual arms.
+(This is the instance referred to on Page 20.) -Maj.
+R. K. H., APO 39, N. Y. C.

+All Purpose Fighting Knife rates 2 battle stars.

+-BMC W. H. I., U. S. Navy.

 Here's \$25.
 Need another fighting knife. . . .
 During a night raid behind enemy lines, I had to leave my last one in a troublesome Red. -Sgt.
 R. E. A., Chorwan Valley, Korea.

 I am a proud possessor of one of your wonderful knives and never cease to marvel as to its versatility, keenness, balance, durability and extraordinary workmanship. . . .
 From personal experience I know why more Marines carry your product than any other made.
 It has proven itself time and time again and pulled many a Marine through some very tight spots.
-Marines have carried your knife from Iwo Jima to Frozen Chosin and I am sure that we all owe you a great deal that we never can repay. -B. K. R. (Ex-Marine Sergeant) I carried your knife for 5 years, from Africa to Berlin.
-It certainly was the most handy combat weapon any infantryman could possess. -J. S. K., Pasadena, California. . . .
+Marines have carried your knife from Iwo Jima to Frozen Chosin and I am sure that we all owe you a great deal that we never can repay. -B. K. R. (Ex-Marine Sergeant).

+I carried your knife for 5 years, from Africa to Berlin.
+It certainly was the most handy combat weapon any infantryman could possess. -J. S. K., Pasadena, California.

+. . .
 I skinned three brown bear in one day with my Randall knife.
-I know of no other knife that could have done this job. -K. W. B., Cordova, Alaska. . . .
+I know of no other knife that could have done this job. -K. W. B., Cordova, Alaska.

+. . .
 I dressed out seven deer in one day without touching the blade. . . .
 While I have about a dozen other hunting knives, yours is the only one I use. -L. R. A., Aberdeen, South Dakota.

 . . .
-We butchered a 3/4 grown bull calf and after cutting, chopping, hacking and skinning through a lot of muscle, gristle and tough tendons, that knife was still able to shave hairs from my arms. -S. J. K., Germantown, Ohio.
+We butchered a $\frac{3}{4}$ grown bull calf and after cutting, chopping, hacking and skinning through a lot of muscle, gristle and tough tendons, that knife was still able to shave hairs from my arms. -S. J. K., Germantown, Ohio.

 . . .
-Your knife was used in surgery of a crash victim and was also instrumental in prying up an airplane canopy and cutting tough airplane harness. -Air Rescue Crewman, R. P., APO 731, Seattle, Wash.

-. . .
+Your knife was used in surgery of a crash victim and was also instrumental in prying up an airplane canopy and cutting tough airplane harness.-Air Rescue Crewman, R. P., APO 731, Seattle, Wash. . . .
 Finest knife I have ever used.
 Few knives can cut through a 6" mooring line so easily and quickly. . . .
 Thank you for the fine craftsmanship. -V. M., Merchant Marine, Houston, Texas.